php/php-langspec/spec/10-expressions.md

 and a non-fatal error is produces.

-A *subscript-expression* designates a modifiable lvalue if and only if *postfix-expression* designates a modifiable lvalue.
+A *subscript-expression* designates a modifiable lvalue if and only if *dereferencable-expression* designates a modifiable lvalue.

 **dereferencable-expression designates an array**